 Well, before you decide, be aware that the best pickleball paddle has;

 - A thicker core polymer honeycomb core.
 Usually between 0.6 to 0.8 inches.

 - Highest quality surface material with a good life span.
 Textured is a plus.

 - The tackiest grips with sweat-resistant and cushioning abilities.

 - A generous sweet spot and a bigger surface area.

 - Provides you with a delightful blend of power, control, and finesse.

-- Is durable and compliments your skill level to help you become the best player.
+- Is durable and complements your skill level to help you become the best player.

 Babolat has its expertise in making the first ever natural gut string that dates back to a century and a half–in 1875.
 It’s a renowned name we all have been hearing since our childhood.
 In fact, Pure Aero was my favorite racket, I grew up playing tennis with it.
 In pickleball, Babolat is merely an infant.

 They floated their lineup in 2021 with 3 paddle series, i.e., MNSTR, RNGD, and RBEL.
 All of them are mid-range paddles priced between $80-$150–which is just one reason to try them all out, the brand name is still the first that drew my attention.
 After excessive use, the only paddle that lived up to my expectations is the RBEL (Power model), and here are my views about the paddle.